code-shoily/elixir-diary-src/content/post/day-1.md

 * The `catch` clause deals with stuff that `try` threw at it via the `throw` function.
 It too, has it's own set of pattern against which the thrown value is matched with, it is better for the patterns to be exhaustive here.
 * The difference between `raise` and `catch` is that `raise` is activated when an error occures, it knows the `error` and its `message`. `catch` on the other hand is activated when something is `throw`n at it.
 It can be *any* value the author chooses it to be.
 And the value will be matched against a series of pattern, just like the `rescue` clause.
 * Named functions can act as an *implicit* try.
 If the whole body of the function is to be probed for error, then the try wouldn't be required.
-* `after` takes place regardless of whether the error was made
+* `after` takes place regardless of whether error was made
 * `else` takes place when no errors were raised or values were thrown.
 It also matches the value with a series of patterns just like `raise` and `catch`, it just takes on the good guys.
 (I had forgotten about it earlier and am too lazy to be showing an example now :()

 ## Patterns and Guards

 Now, let's focus on the patterns we were talking about earlier.
 Patterns are one of the coolest things I liked about Elixir.
-It is actually quite simple, just take two parts, the left one will contain variables to be bound, wrapped in a pattern while the right side will be expression.
-Now, mentally superimpose the left on top of right.
-If they make one-to-one match, then you got your variables bound.
+It is actually quite simple, just take two parts, the left one will contain variables to be bound, wrapped in its data structure while the right side will be an expression.
+Now, mentally superimpose the right part on top of the left.
+If they make a complete one-to-one match (including the data structure), then you got your variables bound.

 Let's take an example here, `[1, 2, 3]` is a list, right?
 And what of `[x, y, z]`?
 A list too.
 But whether or not you will be slapped with a `CompilerError` or not is totally upto the context and declaration conditions of the variables.
 Now, what happens if you place `[1, 2, 3]` on top of `[x, y, z]`?
 You see, `1` will sit on top of `x`, `2` on `y`, and `3` on `z`.
 Bring the match operator in the mix and you have `[x, y, z] = [1, 2, 3]` binding `x`, `y`, and `z`, to `1`, `2`, and `3`.
 However, if we place `{x, y, z} = [1, 2, 3]` they won't really match, `{` will reject the `[` and we get our favorite `MatchError`, and neither would `[1, x] = [2, 6]` because 1 ain't 2.
 The pattern has to match completely.

 > **Question** What one earth is a `{1, 2, 3}`?
 >
 > **Answer** They're `tuples`.
 They are like `Lists`, but with different agenda and performance profile.
 Use them when you have a fixed number of elements.
 I'm sure I'll talk about them in a day or two.
-Moving on...

-So, let's do some pattern matching from whatever we know:
+So, let's do some pattern matchings based on whatever we know:

 ```elixir
 [a, 2, [c, d], 5] = [1, 2, [3, 4], 5]